The weak tracial Rokhlin property for finite group actions on simple C*-algebras: The weak tracial Rokhlin property

 \section{The weak tracial Rokhlin property}

-In this section, we give a definition for the weak tracial Rokhlin property for finite group actions on simple not necessarily unital C*-algebras.
+In this section, we define the weak tracial Rokhlin property (as well as the tracial Rokhlin property) for finite group actions on simple not necessarily unital C*-algebras.
 We show that the weak tracial Rokhlin property implies pointwise outerness and so the resulting crossed product is simple.
-(The proof of this is not as easy as the unital case.)
 Then we compare it with other notions of the weak tracial Rokhlin property for actions on simple unital C*-algebras.
 Moreover, we show that the Rokhlin property in the sense of \cite[Definition~3.2]{Sa15} implies the weak tracial Rokhlin property for actions on simple C*-algebras.